 Print the Occupation pages from the websites you use.
-The employment resource centre staff can help.
 Keep your printed pages in this file for later when you are comparing and choosing.

 Jot down information on each occupation on the worksheets provided on the next pages.
 It is helpful to write down your source in case you need to go back for more information.